d2iq/ui-kit/design-guidelines/page-layout-patterns.md

 If there are more than three actions, the two most important actions are placed to the left of an overflow menu.

 ![contentAction-overflow](./img/page-layout-patterns/contentAction-overflow.png)

+A content filter typically appears when the primary content area contains a collection of objects of the same type.
+For example: a table that lists clusters.

 If there are filters, they are flushed to the left edge of the primary content area.